 More recent studies in Bolivia included assessing the distribution and population status of the species, monitoring harvests, and gathering additional data to improve the national program of management (Pacheco 1993; Godshalk 1994; Rebolledo-Garin and Tapia-Arauz 1994; Llobet 1996; Llobet and Goitia 1997; Llobet and Aparicio 1999; Rios 2003; Cisneros 2005; Llobet and CIPTA 2006; Peters 2006).
 In Brazil, aerial surveys of caimans and nests have been carried out in the Pantanal since 1991 (Mourão et al. 1994, 2000; Coutinho and Campos 1996).
-Nesting habitats were also monitored during incubation and hatching periods
+Nesting habitats were also monitored during incubation, hatching periods (Borges and Filho 1993; Campos and Magnusson 1995), and the effect of water level on nest production and hatchling survivorship (Coutinho and Campos 1996; Coutinho et al. 2001).
+Monitoring of potential nests in the Pantanal was carried out for 28 years, and the number of nests was related to precipitation, water level and number of days with temperature below 20°C (Campos et al. 2015).
+The main predators of eggs were carnivorous mammals, such as crabeating foxes (Cerdocyon thous), coatis (Nasua nasua) and tayras (Eira barbara), although feral pigs (Sus scrofa) and armadillos (Dasypus novemcinctus) were also photographed eating caiman eggs.
+The lizard Salvator merianae was photographed eating eggs from two nests (Campos and Mourão 2015).
+Also predation by jaguars on caiman seems to be an important mortality factor (Azevedo and Verdade 2012).

 Campos, Z., Llobet, A., Piña, C.I. and Magnusson, W.E.
-(2010).
+(2019).
 Yacare Caiman Caiman yacare.
-Pp. 23-28 in Crocodiles.
+In Crocodiles.
 Status Survey and Conservation Action Plan.
-Third Edition, ed. by S.C.
+Fourth Edition, ed. by S.C.
 Manolis and C. Stevenson.
 Crocodile Specialist Group: Darwin.
+7pp.